AOEpeople/chef-devbox/README.md

 The default main user (the user you'll use to work with) is 'ububtu' which is fine for EC2 instances.
 Your devbox will most likely be a vagrant box.
 So check if the main_user is configured to be 'vagrant'.

-If you like using Samba to access the files in the devbox from your host (I do) you can add another recipe to the runlist that will take care of installing and configuring Samba to expose /var/www:
+If you like using Samba to access the files in the devbox from your host (I do) you can add run an additional runlist that will take care of installing and configuring Samba to expose /var/www:
 ```
 {
-    "run_list": [ "recipe[devbox::default]", "recipe[devbox::motd]", "recipe[devbox::hostsfile]", "recipe[devbox::samba]" ],
+    "run_list": [ "recipe[ "recipe[devbox::samba]" ]
-    "devbox": {
-        "main_user": "vagrant"
 }
-}
 ```

+Simply run this: `sudo cd /etc/chef-devbox && sudo chef-solo -c solo.rb -j solo.samba.json`

 If you want a Jenkins server to be installed in addition to the web projects check solo.jenkins.json and change solo.json to contain this
 ```